An Introduction to Heart Attack Treatment

 - Make lifelong changes to reduce the chances of another heart attack.

-Depending on the situation, specific heart attack treatment options can include:
+Depending on the situation, specific treatment options can include:

 - Medications such as thrombolytic ("clot-busting") drugs and pain medication